 Frontier Fellowship traces its beginnings back to a kitchen table in Portland, Oregon, in 1981.
 It was there missiologist Ralph Winter, pioneer of the unreached people groups movement, shared his vision to revive a frontier missions focus within the United Presbyterian Church with Harold Kurtz, longtime missionary in Southwest Ethiopia.
 We began under Harold’s leadership as United Presbyterian Frontier Fellowship and were later renamed Presbyterian Frontier Fellowship.

 As our organization developed over the years, God challenged us to take our ministry further in denominational and generational focus, wider in geographical scope and deeper in our understanding of frontier mission.
 Today we’re known as Frontier Fellowship, continuing to look toward the frontier where the Good News of Jesus has yet to find expression.
 We believe His message is for everyone, and each person deserves the opportunity to hear the Gospel in the context of his or her language and culture.

-To that end, we’re committed to our call to mobilize the Church—inviting, educating, inspiring, gathering and equipping followers of Jesus to embrace the unique and important role God has given each of us to make His name known among every nation, tribe, people and language.
+To that end, we’re committed to our call to engage the Church—inviting, educating, inspiring, gathering and equipping followers of Jesus to embrace their God-given roles in making His name known among every nation, tribe, people and language.